 You will need European Type C 2 round-pin plugs or international adaptors.

 If you are hiring a car in Bucharest, there are plentiful options only a short shuttle from OTP (but be mindful that parking in the city centre might be tight).
 It’s quite easy to pick up a budget car rental in Europe.
-Alternatively, you can pick up at a city depot such as Avis.
+Alternatively, you can pick up at a city depot such as Avis at the Intercon.
 Check available car hire locations here:

 Many places are shut on Monday, or have modified hours.
 If your visit is planned over a long weekend, just be careful how exactly you plan out your days.
 (Click the links under each attraction to confirm timings, most variable by season).

 Accommodation in Romania